 Dublin City Council (DCC) leases furnished properties from private landlords/owners.
 These properties are used to house persons on DCC’s housing list.
 The Council is looks for properties which are of good quality and they can have been perviously occupied or not.
 The scheme is separate to the Rental Accommodation Scheme (RAS) and benefits property own View More

-What is the Private Residential Tenancies Board (PTRB)?
+What is the Residential Tenancies Board (RTB)/Private Residential Tenancies Board (PRTB)?

-The Private Residential Tenancies Board (PRTB) was established in 2004 to operate a national tenancy registration system, as a resource for tenants and landlords and to resolve disputes between landlords and tenants.
-It also provides policy advice to the Government on the private rented sector, and its dispute resolution service replaces the View More
+The Residential Tenancies Board (RTB) was established in 2004 to operate a national tenancy registration system, as a resource for tenants and landlords and to resolve disputes between landlords and tenants.
+It also provides policy advice to the Government on the private rented sector, and its dispute resolut View More